 About me

-I am a PhD candidate at Purdue University in the department of Botany and Plant Pathology graduating in December 2023 working for Dr. Scott McAdam.
+I did my PhD work at Purdue University in the department of Botany and Plant Pathology graduating in December 2023 working for Dr. Scott McAdam.
 I am a plant physiologist and Indiana native who specializes in plant hydraulics, tree phenology, and plant hormone biology working to understand the many ways plants and plant communities will change as the climate warms.
 I have primarily worked on deciduous trees investigating all aspects of the leaf lifespan.
 Including:

 • How the change in cuticle and stomatal development influence water loss in newly emerging leaves.